object88/webpack-file-list-plugin/README.md

 manifest.29ede0603cd2ee1c98f0.js.map  14.1 kB       2  [emitted]         manifest
 ```

-This plugin will generate a JSON file with the bundles & file names, so that a web server can serve the exact file without relying on pattern matching or other clumsy methods.
+This plugin will generate a JSON file with the chunks & file names, so that a web server can serve the exact file without relying on pattern matching or other clumsy methods.

 Example output:
 ``` JSON